sandstone-mc/sandstone/README.md

 This autocompletion works for all resources: commands, predicates, loot tables, advancements...

 ## 📂 Better organisation of resources
 You can have multiple functions, advancements, loot tables per files - or you can keep the vanilla organisation, and have only 1 per file.
-Sandstone allows you to organise your data pack as you prefer, without sticking to Mojang's conventions.
+Sandstone allows you to organise your datapack as you prefer, without sticking to Mojang's conventions.

 You also benefit from all the capabilities of a real programming language: multiline comments, indentation, documentation...